Welcome

 SQE2 Syllabus

-For SQE2, you are required to understand contracts that include supplementary documents, and the implications for execution, construction, and enforceability.
-Particular exam focus includes:
+For SQE2, you are required to understand contracts that include supplementary documents, and the implications for execution, construction, and enforceability, with a focus on the following syllabus points:

 • the legal distinction between a schedule, annex, appendix, and their function in English law contracts